Maydena accommodation perfect for your group family getaway

-Schoolmasters Digs accommodation has all the facilities and homely comforts to make your stay a very comfortable one.
-Being right next door to the Maydena Bike Park is a real bonus.
+Schoolmasters Digs group accommodation in Maydena has a huge range of facilities to make your stay a very comfortable one.
+Being right next door to the Maydena Bike Park is a huge bonus!

 The house has 4 bedrooms and sleeps 12 comfortably

-- Bedroom 1 and 2: 2 Double bunk (single top and bottom)
+- Bedroom 1 and 2: 2 double bunks (single top and bottom)

 - Bedroom 4: 2 single beds or 1 queen bed

 - 2 Bathrooms with shower, vanity and continuous hot water supply

 - Heated towel rail

 - Heat lamp